Armed Forces (album): Side one

 Described by Murray as "sexual fascism", "Big Boys" follows a narrator who is split between sympathy and contempt in his infatuation with a woman; he wants to be a 'big boy' and is seen as immature.
 Gouldstone compares it to "The Beat" from This Year's Model.
 Bruno states that it is the album's first track on which the mixture of personal and political themes appear as "volatile".
-The fifth track, "Green Shirt", concerns paranoia and predicts the rise of sex hotlines.
+"Green Shirt" concerns paranoia and predicts the rise of sex hotlines.
 It uses three different themes: assault on the media, a woman tidying herself, and images of betrayals to establish a connection between personal behaviour and relationships on a larger scale.
 Musically, it is primarily led by a loop created on a Minimoog.
 Regarding the colour green, Bruno interprets it as a possible reference to the members of the Romanian fascist movement Iron Guard.
 "Party Girl" is a ballad in the vein of "Alison" and "Little Triggers"; away from the new wave of the rest of the album.
 Reportedly about Buell, Costello denied this in the 2002 Armed Forces reissue liner notes, stating he wrote it for an art student he barely knew.
 In the song, the narrator pleads for the 'party girl' not to dismiss him even though he knows she has control over him and does not care how long it will take.
 After multiple political-related tracks, "Party Girl" represented a return to a more personal side.